 While gsutil has no built-in support for throttling requests, there are several strategies, as well as various tools available on Linux and macOS that can be used to throttle gsutil requests.
 If you typically use the -m option, the first step to reducing your network bandwidth is simply to remove -m from your commands.

-If you want to further throttle your requests, one tool is trickle (available via apt-get on Ubuntu systems), which will let you limit how much bandwidth gsutil consumes.
-For example, the following command would limit upload and download bandwidth consumed by gsutil rsync to 100 KBps:
+If you want to further throttle your requests, one tool is trickle (available via apt-get on Ubuntu systems), which lets you limit how much bandwidth gsutil consumes.
+For example, the following command limits upload and download bandwidth consumed by gsutil rsync to 100 KBps:

-Another tool is ionice (built in to many Linux systems), which will let you limit how much I/O capacity gsutil consumes (e.g., to avoid letting it monopolize your local disk).
-For example, the following command would reduce I/O priority of gsutil so it doesn't monopolize your local disk:
+Another tool is ionice (built in to many Linux systems), which lets you limit how much I/O capacity gsutil consumes (e.g., to avoid letting it monopolize your local disk).
+For example, the following command reduces I/O priority of gsutil so it doesn't monopolize your local disk:

 ionice -c 2 -n 7 gsutil -m rsync -r ./dir gs://some bucket